Parkinson's Disease: A Healthcare Professional's Guide

 Patients should be warned that entacapone (Comtan), as well as the triple combo agent carbidopa/levodopa/entacapone (Stalevo) can cause urine to turn orange.
 As mentioned, tolcapone can lead to hepatoxicity, including acute hepatic failure.
 AST/ALT should be followed at baseline, and then every 2 to 4 weeks for 6 months after initiation of treatment or any dose increase; then periodically.
 Tolcapone should only be used to control motor fluctuations in patients taking levodopa that can't be controlled with other medications.
 Dyskinesias, hallucinations, and confusion are possible effects.

 There have only been very rare reports of liver toxicity with entacapone and LFTs are not required.
 Other common COMTI side effects include nausea/vomiting, diarrhea, orthostatic hypotension, and dizziness.
 Do not abruptly discontinue COMTIs.

 Amantadine is an antiviral that has mild antiparkinsonian activity and may offer benefits to patients with bradykinesia, rigidity, or tremor.

-Confusion and hallucinations may be the most concerning and troublesome side effect for patients and caregivers; other common ADRs include nausea, headache, dizziness and insomnia.
+Confusion and hallucinations may be the most concerning and troublesome side effect for patients and caregivers; other common side effects of amantadine include nausea, headache, dizziness, lightheadedness and insomnia.
 Less common side effects include livedo reticularis and peripheral edema.

 Anticholinergics: Used for Tremor, But Problematic in the Elderly